smalltimegames/champlains-treasure/README.md

 A real life treasure hunt, tested out using ink

 ## Running the game
-Download all the files and open the index.html file.
+Download all files the in the folder "web-version" and open the index.html file.